Advanced Battle Concepts

-On the other hand, the material strength of ice - whatever it happens to be - is considered -2 RS when either fire or heat is applied to it.
+On the other hand, the material value of ice, whatever it happens to be, is considered -2 RS when either fire or heat is applied to it.

 Inclement Weather: on top of the actual temperature involved, the weather can cause further impediment quite literally by raining on one's parade.